“Victory is not gained by the number killed, but by the number frightened”

 As one century melded into the next, a different sort of terrorism began to stir in the core of the world’s great power.

-Like others before, it was rooted in protest against the oppressive policies of what it saw as an immoral and corrupt government.
+Like others before, it was rooted in protest against the oppressive policies of an immoral and corrupt government.
 A government that was seen by many as having no right to be exercising any influence over the lives of a people and occupying its lands.
 A government that hadn’t been legitimately elected by its people and was seen by many as serving the interests of a wealthy elite while ignoring the moral and social degeneration going on inside the nation.

 The group sought to buck this illegitimate authority and bring a new form of rule to its people, one which would better ensure their prosperity.
 For too long the group had watched as this oppressive government dominated its lands and acted for its own benefit, not taking into account the effect its decisions had on the local populace.
 Corruption seeped into their affairs.
 Resources were exploited.
 Women and children suffered.
 The terrorists were determined to enact change – however, this group was faced with a critical problem.

 It seemed nearly impossible to rally the masses, the popular Street, to action.
-Generations of authoritarian militaristic rule had caused them to be filled with “apathy and alienation.”
+Generations of authoritarian militaristic rule had caused them to be filled with apathy and alienation.
 Any sort of democratic reform seemed impossible, as any move towards it was met with a heavy and lethal hand.

 To fight this illegitimate and exploitive rule, the group had to find some way to break the Street out of its hellish shell of hopelessness and oppression – solving this dilemma was their first problem.
 And in the response to this problem lay this terrorist group’s novelty: they resorted to “daring and dramatic acts of violence designed to attract attention to the group and its cause.”
 So the terrorists chose targets which they felt embodied the symbolic value of their oppressors, targets which they believed would be most apt to awaken the Street from its apathy and despair.
 And finally, after having taken “extraordinary measures to ensure the success of this attempt,” they acted.

-The attack was coordinated, well planned, and involved four separate, stunning explosions – each carried out by a group of volunteers who proved they were willing to die for their cause.
+The attack was coordinated, well planned, and involved several separate, stunning explosions – each carried out by a group of volunteers who proved they were willing to die for their cause.
 The success of the attack caused the full wrath of the state they had attacked to rain down on the heads of the terrorists, who quickly saw their remote safe-houses and hide-outs swarmed by the government they’d assaulted.

 On the first day of March in 1881, the Narodnaya Volya assassinated Tsar Alexander II by bombing his sleigh as it was traveling along the snowy late-spring Russian roads – one-hundred and twenty years before al-Qaeda carried out its own spectacular attack on the morning of September 11th.
 And, after the sun set on that cold Russian winter’s day, the world would – once again – never be the same.